ssgilg/transcription_aws/README.md

     -Each sentence should contain punctuation.

-Steps to create custom language model
+Steps to create and custom language model

 -Save context and tuning (data) in s3 bucket in different folders.

 -Create the custom model in the graphic interface.

         -specify tuning and training data locations
         -minimum suggested for tuning data ~ 10 000 words
         -minimum suggested for trainning data ~ 100 000 words
         -can take about 7 hours

-For context we used wikipedia information with the following topics: "Functional programing", "Programing paradigm", "Computer code",  "computer program", "debugging", "Object Oriented Programming",
+For context we used wikipedia information with the following topics:

+"Functional programing", "Programing paradigm", "Computer code",  "computer program", "debugging", "Object Oriented Programming",
 "NLP ML",